mtkresearch/BreezeApp-engine/docs/CONTRIBUTING.md

 - **MVVM**: Use only for complex UI components
 - **Use Cases**: One per business operation
 - **Minimal Dependencies**: Avoid over-engineering
+- **Unified Permission Management**: Use the centralized `PermissionManager` for all permission and audio focus operations

 ## 🧪 Testing Requirements